Performs high-level administrative duties in support of office functions.

 Knowledge of word processing, graphics, data management and spreadsheet software.

-Extensive project management skills; adept at negotiating in order to accomplish goals; handle contacts with courtesy, maturity, discretion and diplomacy, including sensitive and confidential situations.
+Extensive project management skills; experience at negotiating in order to accomplish goals; ability to handle contacts with courtesy, maturity, discretion and diplomacy, including sensitive and confidential situations.

 Work independently in an organized manner prioritizing the work of multiple projects.

 Manage a large volume of work often restricted by deadlines.

 Use appropriate resources to resolve an issue.

 Handle sensitive and confidential situations and information with absolute discretion.

 The University of Chicago is an Affirmative Action/Equal Opportunity/Disabled/Veterans Employer and does not discriminate on the basis of race, color, religion, sex, sexual orientation, gender identity, national or ethnic origin, age, status as an individual with a disability, protected veteran status, genetic information, or other protected classes under the law.
 For additional information please see the University's Notice of Nondiscrimination.

 Staff Job seekers in need of a reasonable accommodation to complete the application process should call 773-702-5800 or submit a request via the Applicant Inquiry Form.

 The University of Chicago's Annual Security & Fire Safety Report (Report) provides information about University offices and programs that provide safety support, crime and fire statistics, emergency response and communications plans, and other policies and information.
 The Report can be accessed online at: securityreport.uchicago.edu.
 Paper copies of the Report are available, upon request, from the University of Chicago Police Department, 850 E. 61st Street, Chicago, IL 60637.